 ASC 820, Fair Value Measurements and Disclosures (“ASC 820”), defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 Assets and liabilities measured at fair value are grouped in three levels.
 The levels prioritize the inputs used to measure the fair value of the assets or liabilities.
 These levels are:

 The following financial liabilities are measured at fair value on a recurring basis (in thousands):

 The DTG2Go acquisition purchase price consisted of additional payments contingent on the combined business’s achievement of certain performance targets related to sales and earnings before interest, taxes, depreciation and amortization ("EBITDA") for the period from April 1, 2018, through September 29, 2018, as well as for our fiscal years 2019, 2020, 2021 and 2022.
-The valuation of the fair value of the contingent consideration is based upon inputs into the Monte Carlo model, including projected results, which then are discounted to present value to derive the fair value.
+The valuation of the fair value of the contingent consideration is based upon projected results.
 The fair value of the contingent consideration is sensitive to changes in our projected results and discount rates.
-As of June 2021, we estimate the fair value of contingent consideration to be $3.1 million, a $3.3 million decrease from September 2020 due to the $2.1 million payment made during the December 2020 quarter for the fiscal 2020 contingent consideration period and a $1.2 million change in estimated future earnout payments.
+As of June 2022, we estimate the fair value of contingent consideration to be $0.6 million, a $1.3 million decrease from September 2021 due to a change in projected results resulting in decreased estimated future earnout payments.

 The entire disclosure for derivatives and fair value of assets and liabilities.